John Tohabi: Icons

-John left extensive tradition and legacy of icon painting.
-His Christological cycle, the Miracles and the Passion of Jesus, alongside Life of the Virgin, is one of six icons or hexaptych of John preserved on Sinai.
-Four of them constitute menologium (calendar icons) and the fifth depicts the Second Coming.
+John left an extensive tradition and legacy of icon painting.
+His Christological cycle, the Miracles and the Passion of Jesus, alongside Life of the Virgin, is one of six icons or hexaptych by John preserved on Sinai.
+Four of them constitute a menologium (calendar icons), and the fifth depicts the Second Coming.

-John's every calendar icon is divided in nine horizontal stripes, each of them usually displaying ten small scenes on the tetraptych.
-Each icon depicts the lives of three months of the year and represents all martyrs at the instant of their cruel death, while the other saints are depicted frontally, standing full-size.
-Each saint is accompanied with a caption bearing their name and specifying either their martyrdom or peaceful death.
+Each of John's calendar icons is divided into nine horizontal stripes, each usually displaying ten small scenes on the tetraptych.
+Each icon depicts the lives of three months of the year and represents all martyrs at the instant of their cruel death, while other saints are depicted frontally, standing full-size.
+Each saint is accompanied by a caption bearing their name and specifying either their martyrdom or peaceful death.
 John's icon of the Last Judgement is now damaged, but its constituent motifs may still be determined.

-The reverse of all six icons has a Greek epigram written in dodecasyllable meter style, while individual figures, compositions on the menologium and the Last Judgment panels, have bilingual Georgian-Greek inscriptions.
-Georgian is written with medieval monastic Nuskhuri script, characteristic of the eleventh century.
-The icon includes the Blachernitissa, representing the Virgin with the caressing standing Child, and Hodegetria which was a palladium of the Byzantine capital.
+The reverse of all six icons has a Greek epigram written in dodecasyllable meter style.
+Individual figures and compositions on the menologium and the Last Judgment panels have bilingual Georgian-Greek inscriptions.
+Georgian is written in medieval monastic Nuskhuri script, characteristic of the eleventh century.

+The icon includes the Blachernitissa, representing the Virgin with the caressing standing Child, and Hodegetria, which was a palladium of the Byzantine capital.
 All inscriptions reveal that John was also the donor of the icons.
-John, with his complex panel wanted to explicitly demonstrate that, together with Christian dogmas and theological ideas, the icons manifest the identities of people.
+John, with his complex panel, wanted to explicitly demonstrate that, together with Christian dogmas and theological ideas, the icons manifest the identities of people.
 Some of the images created by John are similar to the depictions from the Timotesubani monastery.

 Some of his figures are depicted wearing turbans (Note: The turban was worn by wealthy Georgians and Byzantine citizens as a matter of fashion.
 Although turbans were primarily used to designate Muslims within western art, white turbans with tassels hanging down were used to identify the Jews.
 Figures with turbans "in the lake of fire" are found in the image of the Last Judgement in the Gračanica Monastery and at Timotesubani in Georgia.) in hell.
 He used sophisticated and poetic words on his icons.
-It's been suggested that John might have painted Crucifixion of Jesus, which is missing from his Passion of Jesus icon.